betrybe/cypress-evaluator-action/README.md

     param: ${{ steps.evaluator.outputs.result }}
 ```

-## Project contraints
+## Project constraints

-The project that want to use this action should implement unit tests grouping them using `describe` statements.
+The project that wants to use this action should implement unit tests grouping them using `describe` statements.
-Each `describe` statement will be mapped to a requirement.
+Each `describe` statement **will be mapped to a requirement**.

 Example: